ls1intum/Artemis/docs/user/exams/instructors_guide.rst

     .. note::
         If the :ref:`exam conduction <exam_conduction>` is not over, you will not be able to access this page.

-- The :ref:`assessment <exam_assessment>` process is anonymised.
+- The :ref:`assessment <exam_assessment>` process is anonymized.
 Artemis omits personal student data from the assessors.
 - The *Assessment Dashboard* provides an overview over the current assessment progress per exercise.
 For each exercise, you can view how many submissions have already been assessed and how many are still left.
 The status of the student complaints is also displayed here.

 .. figure:: instructor/assessment_dashboard.png